aurorax-space/pyaurorax/README.md

 ## Usage

+There are two things you can use as part of the PyAuroraX library: the main library, or the command line tool.

+### Library import

+You can import the library using the following statement:

 ```python
 >>> import pyaurorax
 ```

-## CLI Program
+### CLI program

 The program `aurorax-cli` is included in the PyAuroraX package as a command line tool.
+Try it out using:

 ```
 $ aurorax-cli --help